 This Keto Chicken Tortilla Soup is packed with shredded chicken, tomatoes, avocados, and served with keto tortillas to complete the dish.

 While I love ordering chicken tortilla soup at any Mexican or southwestern restaurant, I know that none of them are keto friendly.
 This chicken tortilla soup is as close to the version I love, without the extra carbs.
+This low carb green enchilada chicken soup has some of the same flavors and is very easy to make.

 Generally, masa (corn flour) is added to tortilla soup to give it that delicious corn flavor and thickness.
 Unfortunately, masa isn’t keto approved.
 So making keto chicken tortilla soup requires some adjustments.